acwDevs/CTF-Writeups/WHY2025CTF/aSYMMETRICK/WHYCTF25-aSYMMETRICK.md

 Our serial key verification function can be seen in the picture below.
 ![alt text](image-13.png)
-1. On lines 5 and 7 it is checking if the serial key we entered has a '-' at two seperate positions if not it will jump to LABEL 7 which is the unregistered display prompt we saw before.
+1. On lines 5 and 7 it is checking if the serial key we entered has a '-' at two seperate positions if not it will jump to LABEL 7 which is the unregistered display prompt we saw before.<br>
     a.
-The 11th character in the string needs to be a '-'
+The 11th character in the string needs to be a '-'<br>
     b.
 The 76th character in the string needs to be a '-'
-2. On lines 9-11 our input serial key is copied into 3 seperate memory locations each taking a certain amount of characters
+2. On lines 9-11 our input serial key is copied into 3 seperate memory locations each taking a certain amount of characters<br>
     a.
-On line 9 it takes the first 10 characters
+On line 9 it takes the first 10 characters<br>
     b.
-On line 10 it takes the middle 64 characters
+On line 10 it takes the middle 64 characters<br>
     c.
 On line 11 it takes the last 32 characters
-3. On line 12 it validates the first 10 characters of our input string with a constant string within the program
+3. On line 12 it validates the first 10 characters of our input string with a constant string within the program<br>
     a.
-If we go and look at the memory location by clicking on the string we can view the contents.
+If we go and look at the memory location by clicking on the string we can view the contents.<br>
     b.
 If the first part of the string does not contain the desired string the serial key is invalid.

 ![alt text](image-14.png)